 I have also collaborated on papers focusing on intonation and fluency (with Lintunen and Webb) and pronunciation feedback (with Lintunen and Mäkilähde) (for details, see Publications).

-I am a member of the executive board for the Finnish Association for Applied Linguistics (AFinLA; vice-chair since 2019) and a member of the executive team for Leala, The Centre for Language Learning Research at the University of Turku.
-I am also a member of the AFinLA research network Speech and Spoken Language Research.
+I am a member of the research group FlowLang and a member of the executive team for Leala, The Centre for Language Learning Research at the University of Turku.
+During 2017–2020, I was a member of the executive board for the Finnish Association for Applied Linguistics (AFinLA; vice-chair during 2019–2020).
+Since 2014, I have been a member of the AFinLA research network Speech and Spoken Language Research.

 During February 2018 – July 2019, I worked as a part-time project researcher in the Erasmus+ funded project Language and literacy learning through art (LALI) at the University of Turku.
 I have also worked as a part-time university teacher in the English Department, University of Turku and as a part-time teacher in the Department of Languages, University of Helsinki.